Gladstone Land Q3 2024 Earnings Call Transcript

 Lewis Parrish

-CFO & Assistant Treasurer at Gladstone Land
+CFO at Gladstone Land Corporation

 They were definitely an NOI drag.
 We've had tenancy issues with these particular farms for a while.
-I think if you look at the last year or so, the average quarterly drag on NOI was about $125,000 and not to mention the interest expense was probably another $40,000 So call it all in $165,000 or so drag on net income.
-The amounts we are receiving is they are enough to pay off the debt.
-So we'll be relieved of the NOI drag and also the interest expense.
+I think if you look at the last year or so, the average quarterly drag on NOI was about $125,000, and not to mention the interest expense was probably another $40,000, so call it all in, $165,000 or so drag on net income.
+The amounts we are receiving is they are enough to pay off the debt, so we'll be relieved of the NOI drag and also the interest expense.

 John Massocca

-Senior Research Analyst at B Riley Financial
+Analyst at B. Riley Securities

 Lewis Parrish